gabehenriques/cli-reddit-api/README.rst

 **Other tools / dependencies**:

 - requests_ for HTTP requests
-- click_: for command-line tasks
+- click_ for command-line tasks
 - memcached_ for caching
 - prettytable_ to print out tabular data